James Blair 123

 Timothy Costelloe holds Doctoral Degrees in Philosophy (Emory University, 2001) and Sociology (Boston University, 1996).
-His primary research and teaching interests are in aesthetics and history of philosophy, with particular emphasis on Hume, Kant, and the modern period.
-He is the author of Aesthetics and Morals in the Philosophy of David Hume (Routledge, 2007) and The British Aesthetic Tradition: From Shaftesbury to Wittgenstein (Cambridge, 2013), and editor of The Sublime: From Antiquity to the Present (Cambridge, 2012).
+His primary research and teaching interests are in aesthetics and history of philosophy, with particular emphasis on the modern period.
+He is the author of Aesthetics and Morals in the Philosophy of David Hume (Routledge, 2007), The British Aesthetic Tradition: From Shaftesbury to Wittgenstein (Cambridge, 2013), The Imagination in Hume’s Philosophy: The Canvas of the Mind (Edinburgh, 2018), and editor of The Sublime: From Antiquity to the Present (Cambridge, 2012).
 His work has appeared in a variety of collections and journals, including Hume Studies, Journal of the History of Philosophy, and History of Philosophy Quarterly.
 During 2003 and 2006, Professor Costelloe was a Humboldt Fellow at Maximilians-Universität München.

 Seventeenth and Eighteenth Century Philosophy, Hume, Ethics and History of Moral Philosophy, Aesthetics and Philosophy of Art.